 Free parking in Wildwood garage on Mississippi Ave.
 Enter on Mississippi near Westgate (SW of Granville, just NE of Westgate)

 But this month, we’re meeting on Zoom!

-Contact us at email@example.com ahead of the meeting if you’d like to join.
-Once we vet you, we’ll share the link
+Contact us at samoastronomy @ gmail.com [no spaces] ahead of the meeting if you’d like to join.
+Once we vet you (vetting is different depending on whether you’re a human being or another kind of animal, but either way, we promise to be gentle), we’ll send the link

 * * *